int128/httpstub/README.md

 ## Gradle plugin

 You can connect this application as a gradle plugin to your's e2e tests or ci.
-Configure your project as show below
+Configure your project as show below.
+The plugin is compatible with java 8 projects.

 ```groovy
 buildscript {